Understanding ADHD: A Comprehensive Guide to Support and Inclusion

 In every SEN setting — mainstream, nurture, or specialist — there are learners whose behaviour speaks far louder than their words.
 For some children, spoken language has not yet developed.
 For others, verbal communication is not their most natural or accessible form of expression.
-And yet, communication is always present.
-Behaviour, in all its forms, is communication, and as educators, our role is to learn how to listen.
+Yet, communication is always present.
+Behaviour, in all its forms, is communication.
+As educators, our role is to learn how to listen.

 Presuming competence sits at the heart of inclusive SEN teaching.
-It means beginning from a place of belief rather than correction — assuming a child understands more than they can show and that their behaviour is meaningful, even when it challenges us.
-When we accept that some brains simply work differently, we move away from trying to change children and towards understanding how best to support them, helping them thrive in ways that suit their unique learning and communication styles.
+It means beginning from a place of belief rather than correction.
+We must assume a child understands more than they can show and that their behaviour is meaningful, even when it challenges us.
+When we accept that some brains simply work differently, we move away from trying to change children.
+Instead, we focus on understanding how best to support them.
+This helps them thrive in ways that suit their unique learning and communication styles.

 Children with ADHD often find it harder to regulate attention, manage impulses, or cope with sensory and emotional demands in the classroom.
 They benefit from predictable routines, movement breaks, visual supports, and clear, calm instructions.
 By understanding ADHD as a difference in brain processing rather than behaviour that needs controlling, teachers and parents can provide the structure, flexibility, and support these children need to thrive alongside their peers.